ankumar/Fun-Stuff/README.md

 Personal User Manual, Like [“Working with Me”](https://assets.ctfassets.net/fzn2n1nzq965/6bKUeQ36CwyDoAUKC965tv/599e5b5a42bb970abbdba03c9ae87578/SCAPE_Working-With.pdf):

-1. Improving Things, Boring & Novel (Greenfield). [ “Make things better.
-That’s the job”, “My motto is smaller, simpler, sooner.”, "3.
-"Stay Hungry.
-Stay Foolish" ]
+1. Improving Things, Boring & Novel (Greenfield).
 2. Related to above #1, empathy to Things built in the past (Brownfield).
 3. Introspective, and Driven to continuously Improve myself.
 4. I feel an extreme sense of urgency in Anything I(We) do.